Module clean up ideas for the CPAN Pull Request Challenge

 - dzil test --author --release

-The langauge directive specifies which programming language/environment to set up (in our case Perl).
+The language directive specifies which programming language/environment to set up (in our case Perl).
 One then specifies the list of Perl versions to use to test our module via the perl directive (since it is possible that the module works under some versions of Perl, but not under others).

 The install directive contains a list of commands used to install the prerequisite software necessary for our module to run successfully.
 In the case shown here, we make use of Dist::Zilla’s dependency-finding functionality to list the required Perl modules and pipe this output to cpanm in order to install them.